librenms/librenms/doc/Support/Configuration.md

 ### Getting a list of all current values

 To get a complete list of all the current values, you can use the command `lnms config:get --dump`.
-The output may not be desirable, so you can use the `jq` package to pretty print it.
-Then it would be `lnms config:get --dump | jq`.

 Example output:
 ```